terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

 .. tip::

-    As the example below considers addition of independent parameter as an authentication parameter, it is necessary to extend servlet filter class to generate \ ``Authentication``\  and implementation class of \ ``Authentication``\  interface.
+    Here, as the example considers addition of independent parameter as an authentication parameter, it is necessary to extend servlet filter class to generate \ ``Authentication``\  and implementation class of \ ``Authentication``\  interface.

-    To authenticate only by user name and password, the authentication process can be extended, only by creating implementation class of \ ``AuthenticationProvider``\  interface.
+    To authenticate only by user name and password, the authentication process can be extended only by creating implementation class of \ ``AuthenticationProvider``\  interface.

 |